sxiii/distrowatch-scraper/README.md

 * You're studying how to write scripts and/or crawlers/scrapers

 ## Requirements
-* Works with ubuntu & arch.
+Works with arch, ubuntu & fedora.
 Recent version is developed on Arch (Manjaro)
 * html2text
 * wget
 * sed
 * grep
-* Bash/linux
+* bash/linux

 ## How to use the script in 6 steps
-0. Install the requirements (arch: `sudo pacman -S html2text wget git`)
+0. Install the requirements (arch: `sudo pacman -S html2text wget git`) # replace with apt for ubuntu and dnf for fedora
 1. Clone this repository (`git clone https://github.com/sxiii/distrowatch-scraper`)
 2. Enter the cloned folder (`cd distr*`)
 3. Make the script executable (`chmod +x parse.sh`)